mariadb-corporation/mdbci/docs/detailed_topics/gcp_regions_management.md

 Read more about [building internet connectivity to GCP VMs](https://cloud.google.com/architecture/building-internet-connectivity-for-private-vms)

-## Create and configure the Cloud Router using terraform
+## Create and configure the Cloud Router using Terraform

 ### 1. Create Terraform NAT configuration file
 ```terraform